 When we talk about how dangerous doing some kinds of guest posting can be, we are talking about web spam.

-Therefore, if a link (or a series of links) from guest posts are considered as having a manipulative nature, we should talk about "Spam Filters" (3rd Stage of Search) and not actual ranking.
+Therefore, if a link (or a series of links) from guest posts are considered as having a manipulative nature,

 Again, meaning is important.